website watertownhistory.org

 circles that preparations are now being made with this end in view.
 If the contemplated work is carried out it

-will mean much to the laboring men of Watertown as this city is relied upon to a great extent for laborers, and with good wages it will
+will mean much to the laboring men of Watertown as this city is relied upon to

-bring prosperity to many homes.
-The task
+many homes.
+The task of double tracking

-and culverts, besides the labor of putting in the new track.
-It is said the work will begin next
+the labor of putting in the new track.

 1905